Berigny/p-adic-memory/THEORY.md

 # Theoretical Basis of p-adic-memory

-This document outlines the theoretical concepts that inspired the `p-adic-memory` model, specifically addressing the connection to ultrametricity and clarifying the "no vectors" claim.
+This outlines the theoretical concepts that inspired the `p-adic-memory` model, specifically addressing the connection to ultrametricity and clarifying the "no vectors" claim.

 ## The Dual-Substrate Model